skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 King Lorman ruled and mined Khelberg for twenty years, when he was assassinated by one of his own lieutenants, a human foreman named Ingol.
 Ingol was a brutal leader but did not have the insight and cunning of his former master.
-His chief enforcers were more Orcs than Humans, and he ruled by fear and cruelty.
+His chief enforcers were more orcs than humans, and he ruled by fear and cruelty.

-The Dwarves heard of the fall of Lorman and saw that Ingol was a weak leader.
+The dwarves heard of the fall of Lorman and saw that Ingol was a weak leader.
 They attempted once again to reclaim Khelberg.
 Their forces landed on the southern shores of Mar Tesaro and pushed north.
 Few who worked in the mines were willing to fight to defend their cruel